gchq/stroom-docs/user-guide/pipelines/reference-data.md

 Reference data loading and purging is done at the level of a reference stream.
 Whenever a reference lookup is performed the last accessed time of the reference stream in the store is checked.
-If it is older than one hour then it will be update to the current time.
+If it is older than one hour then it will be updated to the current time.
 This last access time is used to determine reference streams that are no longer in active use and thus can be purged.

 The Stroom job _Ref Data Off-heap Store Purge_ is used to perform the purge operation on the Off-Heap reference data store.